-However, in Alsace, especially in the Bas-Rhin the reactionaries did not cease their aginations and Jews were victims of discriminations.
+However, in Alsace, especially in the Bas-Rhin the reactionaries did not cease their agitations and Jews were victims of discrimination.

 During the Reign of Terror, at Bordeaux, Jewish bankers, compromised in the cause of the Girondins, had to pay important fines or to run away to save their lives while some Jewish bankers (40 according to the Jewish Encyclopaedia) were imprisoned at Paris as suspects and nine of them were executed.